 The candidate’s work will include:

-- Analyzing data and writing papers related to psychological and behavioral processes of change in MDMA-AT based on our about to be completed clinical trial.
+- Analyzing data and writing papers related to psychological and behavioral processes of change in MDMA-AT and other psychedelics.

 - Using and learning statistical software to support analysis alongside statistical consultants